Find Van Nuys Office Space for Rent

 Van Nuys Office Space | Lease Data & Trends

-What Our Brokers Say About Van Nuys Office Space
+What Our Brokers Say About Van Nuys, CA Office Space

 Van Nuys is surrounded by North Hills, Panorama City, Valley Glen, Sherman Oaks, the Sepulveda Basin, Lake Balboa, and Northridge.
 It’s roughly bounded by Roscoe Boulevard to the north; Oxnard Street to the south; Sepulveda Boulevard, Woodman Avenue, and Hazeltine Avenue to the east; and Odessa and Hayvenhurst Avenues and Balboa Boulevard to the west.

 Those who like to get around by car can take the 405 (San Diego Freeway), the Route 101 (Ventura Freeway), Route 170 (Hollywood Freeway), the Route 118 (Simi Valley Freeway), and the Golden State Freeway section of Interstate 5.
-Van Nuys has its own airport—the Van Nuys Airport—that happens to be the world’s busiest general aviation airport.
+Van Nuys has its own airport that happens to be the world’s busiest general aviation airport.
 Locals can also use the Hollywood Burbank Airport or the Los Angeles International Airport.

 Looking for some good food or a location for a business lunch?
 Van Nuys won’t disappoint, especially when it comes to the Van Nuys Boulevard area.
 Check out Corner Grille, Farm Table, Wild Oak Cafe, TaRa Cafe & Grill, Kobee Factory, or Baked It Myself.
-Van Nuys also has a lot of laid-back activities, especially outdoors.
+This neighborhood also has a lot of laid-back activities, especially outdoors.
 Farmers markets, gardens, and parks are plentiful in this area.
 Check out the Japanese Garden, Woodley Park, or Lake Balboa Park to relax and enjoy the great outdoors.
-Van Nuys’ Sky Zone Trampoline Park is a fun activity for families or a setting for a particularly adventurous office outing.
+The Sky Zone Trampoline Park is a fun activity for families or a setting for a particularly adventurous office outing.

-Van Nuys is still an important commercial center and has experienced some fairly recent changes as well, mostly involved rezoning and transportation.
-A member of the Los Angeles City Council made the decision in 1991 to take part of Van Nuys and establish Sherman Oaks, and in 2005, the Metro Orange Line opened with the two stations it has today.
+Van Nuys is an important commercial center and has experienced some fairly recent changes as well, mostly involving rezoning and transportation.
+A member of the Los Angeles City Council made the decision in 1991 to take a part of the neighborhood and establish Sherman Oaks, and in 2005, the Metro Orange Line opened with the two stations it has today.
 In 2014, Mayor Eric Garcetti spearheaded the “Great Streets” project to make streets safer, implement more crosswalks, make biking easier, and upgrade bus shelters.